Dr Angel Chan

 PhD, MEd (Hons), BEd, Teacher Certificate

-Dr Angel Chan is a lecturer in the School of Curriculum and Pedagogy, Faculty of Education and Social Work.
-Angel has taught in diverse education settings, ranging from early childhood education, primary, secondary to tertiary, in Hong Kong and New Zealand.
+Dr Angel Chan is a senior lecturer in the School of Curriculum and Pedagogy, Faculty of Education and Social Work.
+Angel has taught in diverse education settings, ranging from early childhood, primary, secondary to tertiary, in Hong Kong and New Zealand.
 She also held various leadership and management roles in the past.
-Her teaching and research aim at promoting social justice and cohesion by supporting teachers to develop inclusive pedagogy to work with diverse families.
+Her teaching and research aim at promoting social justice and cohesion by supporting teachers to develop inclusive pedagogies to work with diverse families.

 Research | Current